whs/weixiaotien/README.md

 Commercial models are running via OpenRouter.
 DNF (Did Not Finish) could be potentially from either the LLM providers, or OpenRouter.
 The most common errors are: output schema mismatch, OpenAI API emulation incompatibility.

+Gemini models are running via Google Vertex AI, except when prefixed with `google/` which use OpenRouter.

 Cost is based on the listed price of that model - the actual inference may have different cost that is not recorded.
+I believe that Pydantic underreport the number of tokens, as `total_tokens` is higher than sum of input + output tokens.

 Scoring is performed by